Austria, Luxembourg eye legal steps in EU nuclear energy row | DW | 21.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The European Commission wants to designate nuclear power as a climate-friendly energy source, but several nations remain opposed.
-Austria has said it's willing to fight the notion of "green" nuclear power in court.
+The EU Commission wants to designate nuclear power as a climate-friendly energy source, but several nations remain opposed.
+Austria has said it's willing to fight the notion of "green" nuclear energy in court.

-The European Union remains deeply divided over the so-called taxonomy plans, which aim to direct investment toward sustainable energy sources.
-On Friday, Austria and Luxembourg signaled that they are ready to take the dispute over nuclear energy to court.
+The European Union remains deeply divided over the so-called taxonomy plans, which aim to direct investment towards sustainable energy sources.
+On Friday, Austria and Luxembourg signaled they are ready to take the dispute over nuclear energy to court.

 The 27-member bloc is planning to reach net-zero greenhouse emissions by 2050.
 To achieve this, the EU will need massive long-term investment into sustainable energy sources.
 A new draft document proposed by the EU Commission would put nuclear energy into the "green" camp, making it easier for states and the private sector to invest money in it.
 But Austria and several other EU members are categorically opposed to the label.